< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Vought Regulus II on USS GRAYBACK

 However, the Navy's move towards submarine-launched ballistic missiles led to the cancellation of the Regulus contract in December 1958.
 The HALIBUT would become the only one of her class, ending up being modified as a one-of-a-kind "special mission" submarine, with special missions including spy operations.
 The Vought development team was very disappointed, since the missile was flying very well at the time, but the Polaris was simply a much more effective weapon in every sense.
 Only 54 Regulus IIs were built.
 The survivors were converted into high-speed targets; they were originally designated "KD2U-1" and later redesignated "MQM-15A".
-Their high performance made them very well suited to this role, and remained in service up to the end of 1965.
+Their high performance made them very well suited to that role, and remained in service up to the end of 1965.

 BACK_TO_TOP